brakmic/HDA_with_Cpp/README.md

     In MSYS Bash, the Windows file system is located under /c.
     And your MSYS $HOME folder is located under "home" in your Windows MSYS root folder.

-From the `vcpkg` folder, issue the following commands to install equired libraries:
+From the `vcpkg` folder, issue the following commands to install required libraries:

 ```bash
 cd vcpkg